AmEx profit tumbles 85% as pandemic-related defaults loom | Business

 AmEx profit tumbles 85% as pandemic-related defaults loom

+U.S. consumer spending suffered its sharpest ever drop in April after stay-at-home orders shut down large parts of the economy, but it rebounded in May and June as businesses started to reopen.
+Spending by customers using AmEx cards during the quarter dropped 34.2% to $205.1 billion, with overseas markets seeing a 25% fall, while in the United States, it was down 18%.

+Net income fell to $257 million, or 29 cents per share, in the second-quarter ended June 30, from $1.76 billion, or $2.07 per share, a year earlier.
+Analysts on average expected a loss 11 cents per share, according to IBES estimates from Refinitiv.

-Total revenue, excluding interest expense, fell 29.2% to $7.67 billion.
+Total revenue, excluding interest expense, fell 29.2% to $7.67 billion, a steeper drop than a 24.8% decline forecast by analysts.
 Rivals Visa and Mastercard are expected to report their quarterly results next week.

 - READ MORE ON: